- Do you need to step up to a new level of leadership, requiring enhanced skills?

 At a complimentary consultation we can see if we understand each other and confirm we would like to work together.
 You will talk through the challenge you wish to make progress on and from this I will identify how our coaching sessions can best be structured for you to achieve the results you want.

 If you would like to book a complimentary consultation, please click here to send me a message.

 Do you think you would benefit more from a Mentoring approach?
-Mentoring is when you choose the support of someone who has experience in the area you want to focus on and you want the benefit of that experience in helping you to decide on your own course of action.
+Mentors have experience in the area you want to focus on.
+Choose this when you want the benefit of that experience in helping you to decide on your own course of action.

 The sessions use a coaching approach, but the responsibility of the mentor includes providing their own knowledge and experience to inform your problem-solving and decision-making.